Sail in Paradise

 Leave Road Town and sail to the wreck of The Rhone just off Salt Island for some stunning snorkeling, then head to Manchioneel Bay on Cooper Island and grab a mooring for the night.
 There’s a no anchoring policy at Cooper Island to protect the turtle grass on the bottom – so it’s mooring balls only.
 Cooper Island Beach Club is worth booking for either Lunch or Dinner, or check out their remarkably well stocked rum bar at happy hour and BBQ onboard under the stars.

 With turquoise waters, and almost too many mooring spots to choose from – Virgin Gorda has something for everyone.
-Stock up on supplies at Levrick’s, then head to Saba Rock or the Bitter End yacht club (both due to re-open in late 2019) for sundowners and dinner in paradise.
+Stock up on supplies at Levrick’s, then head to Saba Rock or the Bitter End yacht club (both due to re-open in 2020) for sundowners and dinner in paradise.
 Alternatively, anchor just south of the Colquhoun Reef for a more secluded spot & grill some fresh fish onboard.

 A fantastic island to visit if the weather allows, Anegada is the most remote of all the BVI.
 The highest point on the island is a mere 28 feet above sea level, so you won’t even be able to see the island until you are just a few miles off.
 Hop in a taxi and visit Cow Wreck Beach bar, hire mopeds to explore the whole island or grab your mask & fins and snorkel around the amazing reef that surrounds the island.
 Antigua is famous for its seafood, and for its lobster in particular, so have a lobster dinner ashore to end another perfect day.